"XMLSplit has saved me immense amounts of time in working with large, unruly

 Preserve Structure.Creates split files having the same structure as the source XML.
 Helps ensure XML schema validity.

 Threshold Element.
-Specifies the element in the source file at which the splitter begins processing, skipping over all preceding nodes.
+Specifies the first element in the source file to split at.

 Encoding.
 Specifies the encoding used to write the split files. utf-8, utf-16 and iso-8859-1 are currently supported.